pittcsc/track-2015-javascript/talk-6-functional-programming-in-js/README.md

 - For example: First-class functions, closures, currying, weak object orientation.
 - Still, it's not a perfect vehicle for functional Programming.
 And it doesn't need to be: we can benefit from the broad strokes of functional programming while maintaining the exporessiveness of JavaScript.

+### Functional programming concepts: Immutability
+- Creating a new object with `Object.assign({}, ...)` or copying arrays, rather than mutating the original object.

 ### Functional Programming in other languages
 - Scala and Haskell are heralded as true functional languages.
 - ClojureScript is a compile-to-JavaScript implementation of the functional language, Clojure.